EternalJourneyman1/FAA-PART-107/content.en/docs/Chapter Contents/ASA Test Prep/Chapter 1/_index.md

 ## Remote Identification

 - Remote id is the ability to provide identification and location information via wifi/bluetooth
-- Since Sept 16, 2023 no person may operate in airspace unless meeting the requirements of **standard remote** identfication or alternate **remote identfication** unless authorized by the FAA
+- Beginning Sept 16, 2023 no person may operate in airspace unless meeting the requirements of **standard remote** identfication or alternate **remote identfication** unless authorized by the FAA
 - ID's must broadcast from takeoff to shutdown - in event of failure pilot must land asap
 <!--SR:!2023-05-24,16,250-->